Joel Teitelbaum: Other opinions

 Teitelbaum was very stringent in many particulars of Jewish law.
 He argued with Moshe Feinstein over the proper height of a mechitza (the partition between the sexes in the synagogue).
 Feinstein held that the mechitza needed to go only up to the shoulders of the average woman; Teitelbaum opined that the mechitza should not allow women to be seen at all.

-Teitelbaum was strongly opposed to the use of a tube for metzitzah during circumcision of a baby boy, and felt that this change in the procedure would spiritually lead to more promiscuity.
+Teitelbaum was strongly opposed to the use of a tube for metzitzah during circumcision of a baby boy and felt that this change in the procedure would spiritually lead to more promiscuity.

 Teitelbaum encouraged all married Hasidic men to wear ceremonial fur hats.
-Although these were not worn by most Hasidic men in Hungary before the war, Teitelbaum felt that in America it was more important for people to look very different from the rest of the population, to prevent assimilation, which was more rampant in America than it had been in Hungary.
+Although most Hasidic men in Hungary did not wear these before the war, Teitelbaum felt that in America, it was more important for people to look very different from the rest of the population to prevent assimilation, which was more rampant in America than in Hungary.
 He held that young men and women should not meet more than two or three times before getting engaged.

 Teitelbaum stressed the importance of tznius.
 He was a strong proponent of the Hungarian Hasidic custom for married women to shave their heads every month before immersion in the mikveh (ritual bath).
-He recommended against wearing wigs by married women as he felt that this was prohibited by the halakha.
+He recommended against wearing wigs by married women as he felt that the halakha prohibited this.
 Instead, Teitelbaum wanted women to cover their hair with something else, such as a turban.
 He insisted that all Satmar women and girls wear thick brown stockings with seams.
 The stockings had to be at least 90 deniers long.
-Due to the lack of availability of such stockings, Teitelbaum encouraged one of his Chasids to manufacture the stockings.
+Due to the lack of such stockings, Teitelbaum encouraged one of his followers to manufacture the stockings.
 The stockings are called palm –the English translation of Teitelbaum's last name.

 Teitelbaum prohibited the ownership of a television.
 This was in the 1950s when TV was still heavily censored for promiscuous content.
-He bought and oversaw his own Yiddish-language newspaper, Der Yid, for two reasons: First, he felt that the other Yiddish newspapers at the time contained articles that were prohibited to read because of their promiscuous content and lack of respect for Haredi leaders.
+He bought and oversaw his own Yiddish-language newspaper, Der Yid, for two reasons: First, he felt that the other Yiddish newspapers at the time contained articles that were prohibited from reading because of their promiscuous content and lack of respect for Haredi leaders.
 Additionally, Teitelbaum wanted a platform from which to spread his ideas.